corollari/caoutchouc/README.md

   - Reddit: [@corollari](https://www.reddit.com/user/corollari)
   - Discord @corollari#2127
   - GitHub: Just create an issue in this repo

+## Why is it called caoutchouc?
+Caoutchouc is the name that the indigineous people of South America used for the rubber material that is obtained from vulcanizing latex (the tree sap).

 ## Acknowledgements
 - pandoc, a fundamental component of caoutchouc.